Clifford Group and Unitary Designs under Symmetry: Proof of Theorem (Unitary -designs)

 where $\Phi_{t, \mathcal{X}}$ is the $t$-fold twirling channel defined by

 with the normalized Haar measure on $\mathcal{X}$ and $\mathcal{E}_{t, U}$ is the $t$-fold unitary conjugation map on $\mathcal{L}(\mathcal{H}^{\otimes t})$ defined by

 \end{definition}

 This definition includes the standard unitary designs as the special case when $\mathcal{G}=\{I\}$.
 This type of unitary designs are sometimes called unweighted unitary designs in comparison with weighted unitary designs, where non-uniform mixtures of $\mathcal{E}_{t, U}$ are considered (see Definition~\ref{SMdef:symmetric_weighted_unitary_design}).
-As we show in Theorem~\ref{SMthm:weighted_unitary_design} in Sec.~\ref{SMsec:weighted_unitary_design}, the conditions for a symmetric Clifford group being unweighted and weighted unitary designs are equivalent with each other.
-It is therefore sufficient to focus only on unweighted unitary designs, and we express them simply as unitary designs in the following except in Sec.~\ref{SMsec:weighted_unitary_design}. \\
+As we show in Theorem~\ref{SMthm:weighted_unitary_design}, the conditions for a symmetric Clifford group being unweighted and weighted unitary designs are equivalent to each other.
+It is therefore sufficient to focus only on unweighted unitary designs, and we express them simply as unitary designs in the following. \\

-We are going to prove that the $\mathcal{C}_{N, \mathcal{G}}$ is a $\mathcal{G}$-symmetric unitary 3-design if and only if the symmetry condition can be described by the commutativity with some Pauli subgroup.
+We are going to prove that $\mathcal{C}_{N, \mathcal{G}}$ is a $\mathcal{G}$-symmetric unitary 3-design if and only if the symmetry condition can be described by the commutativity with some Pauli subgroup.
 This can be rigorously stated as follows: